CashScript/cashscript/website/docs/sdk/transactions.md

 ## Transaction errors

 When sending a transaction, the CashScript SDK will throw an error if the transaction fails.
-If you are using an artifact compiled with `cashc@0.10.0` or later, the error will be of the type `FailedRequireError` or `FailedTransactionError`.
+If you are using an artifact compiled with `cashc@0.10.0` or later, the error will be of the type `FailedRequireError` or `FailedTransactionEvaluationError`.
 In case of a `FailedRequireError`, the error will refer to the corresponding `require` statement in the contract code so you know where your contract failed.
 If you want more information about the underlying error, you can check the `libauthErrorMessage` property of the error.

 ```ts
 interface FailedRequireError {